Vinegar Weed Killer Recipe-just the facts

 Instructions

-Pour the salt into the vinegar container so that it dissolves prior to pouring it into your garden sprayer.
+- Pour the salt into the vinegar container so that it dissolves prior to pouring it into your garden sprayer.
+Shake it to dissolve the salt or let it sit for more than 20 minutes.
 You want the salt fully dissolved so that it doesn't clog the uptake hose of your sprayer.

-Spray the solution on the leaves of the weeds you want to kill.
+- Spray the solution on the leaves of the weeds you want to kill.
 Be very careful to minimize contact with the surrounding soil.
-You may need multiple applications to fully kill the plant without harming the soil.
+You may need multiple applications to fully kill some weeds without harming the soil.

 Bookmark this page or pin the following image to refer back to this Homemade Weed Killer Recipe in the future.